calto05/Code_Breakers/README.txt

 4. After clicking guess if a number turns red it means that the number in that position in the code you are trying to guess it one greater or one less than your guess.

+5. After clicking guess if a number remains black it means that the number in that position in the code is not within one or exactly your guess.

-5. After all 5 guesses or whenever you feel as if you know the answer click the commit button to stop guessing (you cannot guess after this).
+6. After all 5 guesses or whenever you feel as if you know the answer click the commit button to stop guessing (you cannot guess after this).
 When committed 3 card’s will appear with a prompt to enter your final answer.
 After you click submit its game over!